midtown-ai/glossary/glossary/w.md

  See also [W], ...

+# Weight Decay

+ See [Weight Regularization]

+# Weight Regularization

+ The effect of weight decay is to encourage the model to prefer smaller weights, thus preventing the model from fitting the training data too closely and improving its ability to generalize to unseen data.

+ Weight decay is a regularization technique commonly used in machine learning, especially in the context of neural networks.
+It is also known as L2 [regularization] or weight regularization.
+The purpose of weight decay is to prevent [overfitting] by adding a penalty term to the [loss function] that the model minimizes during training.

+ In the context of neural networks, the loss function typically consists of two parts: the data-driven loss (such as [mean squared error] for regression or [cross-entropy] for classification) and a regularization term.
+The regularization term penalizes the complexity of the model by adding a term based on the weights.

+ See also [W], ...

 # Weighted Ensemble Model

  Used several models and weights their outputs based on their accuracy, or [BAU]